MichaelBykov/Expect/README.md

 If you tag any test cases, all test cases corresponding with that tag can be ran by specifying the tag name and prefixing it with a `#`.
 For example, if you tag benchmarks with the `benchmark` tag and want to run all benchmarks, include `#benchmark` when running your unit tests using the command line driver.

+A more detailed quick start can be found in [Documentation/Tutorials/Quick Start](Documentation/Tutorials/Quick-Start.md).

 ## Documentation

 The [Documentation](Documentation) folder contains thorough documentation for the entire Expect library.

-A walkthrough of using the unit testing library can be found in [Documentation/Tutorial](Documentation/Tutorial).
+A set of walkthroughs of using the unit testing library can be found in [Documentation/Tutorials](Documentation/Tutorials).

 A general reference for the Expect library can be found in [Documentation/Reference](Documentation/Reference).

-An overview of building can be found under [Documentation/Building](Documentation/Building.md) and running Expect under [Documentation/Running](Documentation/Running.md).
+An overview of building can be found under [Documentation/Tutorials/Building](Documentation/Tutorials/Building.md) and running Expect under [Documentation/Tutorials/Running](Documentation/Tutorials/Running.md).

 ## Expect